meilisearch/documentation/reference/features/field_properties.md

 By default, whenever a document is added to MeiliSearch, all new attributes found in it are automatically added to two lists:

-- The [searchable attributes list](/reference/features/field_properties.md#the-searchable-attributes-list): attributes whose fields are searched for matching query words.
+- The [`searchableAttributes` list](/reference/features/field_properties.md#the-searchable-attributes-list): attributes whose fields are searched for matching query words.
-- The [displayed attributes list](/reference/features/field_properties.md#displayed-fields): attributes whose fields are displayed in documents.
+- The [`displayedAttributes` list](/reference/features/field_properties.md#displayed-fields): attributes whose fields are displayed in documents.

 This means that by default, every field in a document is **searchable** and **displayed**.
 These properties can be modified in the [settings](/reference/api/settings.md).